Bangrejas/rubiks-cube-solver-tensorflow/README.md

 I used Keras with tensorflow for training.
 You will need to install Keras to be able to run the network to make predictions.
 I provide the weights so you don't have to train from scratch.

 I used the pycuber library for writing the code to train, which also needs to be installed.
-I used the [MagicCube](https://github.com/davidwhogg/MagicCube) library for the cube simulation/visualization.
+I have used the [MagicCube](https://github.com/davidwhogg/MagicCube) library for the cube simulation/visualization.
 I only found MagicCube after using pycuber, so you need to have both installed for now :

 ```
 pip install pycuber